Now is the time to update your window Air Conditioner to a central Air Conditioner?

 Some buyers opt for replacing their window AC unit with central AC due to the difference in visual appeal.
 A window unit covers up about half of your window with a bulky box and reduces the amount of natural light in your home.

-When you install a window AC unit, the entire system is right there in the room—including the noisiest parts (e.g., Fan Motor or compressor).
-If you’re trying to listen to the music or on the phone in the same room with the window AC unit running, you may have to turn up the volume or speak louder if you want to hear over the unit.
+When you install a window AC unit, the entire system is right there in the room—including the noisiest parts (e.g., fan motor or compressor).
+If you’re trying to listen to music or on the phone in the same room with the window AC unit running, you may have to turn up the volume or speak louder if you want to hear over the unit.

 Cooling a home with central AC is typically quieter than running a window unit.
 Why?
-Although central AC does produce noise, the outdoor unit is tucked away from sleeping or living areas—away from earshot.
+Although central AC does produce noise, the outdoor unit is tucked away from sleeping or living areas.

 If you decide to sell your home down the line, you know what they say about curb appeal: you’ve got to have it.
 A clunky window AC unit could impact your home’s curb appeal and its selling price.
 Not to mention, a window AC unit does not add to your home’s value.

 On the other hand, central AC is an investment with a substantial resale value.
 For example, installing central AC could increase your home’s property value.
-Many buyers will not consider purchasing a home with windows unit or if it doesn’t have central air.
+Many buyers will not consider purchasing a home with a window unit or if it doesn’t have central air.

-Schedule with AVS Heating and Air Conditioning to upgrade your home’s AC.
+Schedule with AVS Heating & Air Conditioning to upgrade your home’s AC.

-If you’re ready to replace your window AC unit with central air conditioning, go with Arlington, Fairfax, and Alexandria’s most trusted AC installers, AVS Heating and Air.
-For over 30 years, we’ve helped Northern Virginia and Washington D.C. area homeowners in the area with all of their HVAC repair and installation needs.
+If you’re ready to replace your window AC unit with central air conditioning, and reside in Arlington, Fairfax, or Alexandria, go with the most trusted AC installers, AVS Heating & Air Conditioning.
+For over 30 years, we’ve helped Northern Virginia and Washington D.C. homeowners in the area with all of their HVAC repair and installation needs.